 It may seem like people value high salaries over everything else, but that’s not the case.
-In fact, the link between pay and job satisfaction is quite weak.It’s important to take steps to retain your remote employees so you can realize their value as long as possible.
+In fact, the link between pay and job satisfaction is quite weak.Recruiting for shared values will help to retain your remote team members.
 Click To Tweet

 Instead of struggling to pay your team as much as you can, shift the value of your work environment to other things, like flexibility, autonomy, and personal/professional development.
 Next, find people who value the things you offer.

 There are plenty of talented people out there who value complete control of their schedule, the ability to make their own decisions, and the chance to improve themselves more than salary.
 Sure, they may leave you some day, but they’ll stick around a lot longer than someone who’s just hunting a bigger paycheck.

 When we hire remote workers, we use a set of screening questions to help us uncover whether a candidate values the same things we do and will be successful working remotely.
 We also look for self-motivation, discipline, and the ability to produce quality work without direct supervision.